-Ethanol and volatile anesthetics are widely used drugs that have profound behavioral effects.
-Nevertheless, the fundamental mechanisms underlying these behavioral responses have remained uncertain.
-Similar intoxicating effects of these compounds are observed in invertebrates and mammals suggesting the existence of conserved targets in the nervous system.
+[§]To whom correspondence should be addressed.
+E-mail: slm@gallo.ucsf.edu underlying these behavioral responses have remained uncertain.
+Similar intoxicating effects of ethanol observed in invertebrates and mammals suggest the existence of conserved targets in the nervous system.

-Ethanol and anesthetics affect most behaviors of C. elegans.
-The neurodepressive properties of these compounds have provided the basis for efficient screens for resistant or hypersensitive mutants.
-Molecular characterization of these mutants has led to the identification of likely drug targets and biochemical pathways mediating the behavioral effects of these compounds.
+Ethanol affects most behaviors of C. elegans.
+Its neurodepressive properties have provided the basis for efficient screens for resistant or hypersensitive mutants.
+Molecular characterization of these mutants has led to the identification of likely drug targets and biochemical pathways mediating the behavioral effects of ethanol.

-Behavioral Responses of C. elegans to Ethanol
+2. Behavioral responses of C. elegans to ethanol

 C. elegans exhibits obvious behavioral changes upon acute exposure to ethanol.
-Exogenous ethanol produces reversible, dose-dependent effects on the body bends responsible for locomotion, speed of movement and frequency of egg laying (Davies et al., 2003: PMID14675531).
+Exogenous ethanol produces reversible, dose-dependent effects on the body bends responsible for locomotion, speed of movement and frequency of egg laying (Davies et al., 2003).
 Progressive flattening of the body-bend amplitudes becomes apparent at 100-200mM ethanol and complete flattening occurs at 400-500 mM exogenous ethanol.
-The changes in the amplitude of the body bends correlate with a progressive decrease in the speed of movement, as determined by image analysis (Fig 1).
+The changes in the amplitude of the body bends correlate with a progressive decrease in the speed of movement, as determined by image analysis (see Figure 1).
 A similar dose-response curve is observed for egg-laying behavior when animals are maintained on agar plates.
 Nearly complete inhibition of both locomotion and egg laying occur at an exogenous dose of 400-500 mM ethanol.
 This corresponds to an internal or tissue concentration of 22-29 mM ethanol.
-Ethanol concentrations can readily be measured in whole animal extracts following a typical acute exposure (22 min).
-The concentrations are comparable to those causing intoxication in other systems.
+Ethanol concentrations are comparable to those causing intoxication in other systems.
 For instance, 0.1% ethanol, a common legal drinking limit, corresponds to 21.7 mM blood ethanol.
 Blood and brain ethanol concentrations are the same in humans.
 At 400-500 mM ethanol, C. elegans is still capable of movement on plates when stimulated, although the animals are uncoordinated.